Modac/picoboot3/README.md

 ## Write Your Firmware via SPI

 On Raspberry Pi, make sure SPI is enabled.
+You must have spidev installed on your system.

 Connect the device as follows:
 | Host |      | Device (Pico) |